-Outdoors Or Indoors Growing
+Outdoors OR Indoors Growing

 How long succulents can go without water depends also on where you keep them.
 Clearly, succulents that are planted outdoors in full sun will require frequent watering compared to those grown indoors in filtered light.

-Although outdoors succulents have the ability to adapt to temperature and humidity, warmer weather will cause more water loss, so the more extreme an environment is, the more quickly a succulent is going to lose water.
+Although outdoor succulents have the ability to adapt to temperature and humidity, warmer weather will cause more water loss, so the more extreme an environment is, the more quickly a succulent is going to lose water.
 So, how long can succulents go without water?

 In an outdoors hot climate, you might need to water your plants every 1 to 3 weeks, whereas in cooler climates you can go without water for one month and more.

 Succulents usually thrive in an outdoor area that has access to the morning and afternoon sun.
-If you have no other option but place your succulents in a location that has full sun for most of the day, it’s a good idea to reduce sunlight by using an umbrella or a shade cloth to avoid sunburns.
+If you have no other option but to place your succulents in a location that has full sun for most of the day, it’s a good idea to reduce sunlight by using an umbrella or a shade cloth to avoid sunburns.